Gwendolyn B. Bennett: Harlem

 Finding inspiration through William Rose Bennet's poem "Harlem", she founded and named her self-proclaimed literary column "The Ebony Flute", another way in which Bennett was able to impact the Harlem Renaissance.
 "The Ebony Flute" was another contribution that Bennett gave to the Harlem Renaissance, as she emphasized Harlem culture and social life.
 To keep updated with news, Bennett counted on her network contacts to foster the thriving and diverse environment that the Harlem Renaissance had to offer.
-Bennett found ways to influence and contribute to her community without even publishing her own assemblage of poetic and literary works.
+Bennett found ways to influence and contribute to her community without even publishing her own assemblage of poetic and literary works, including fostering young talent and serving on the editorial board of Fire!!.
+The Women's Service League of Brooklyn honored her at the New York World's Fair in 1939 as a “distinguished women of today”, one of 12 black women so designated.

 Along with her emphasis on racial pride and her literary column, "The Ebony Flute", Bennett also shared a romantic vision of being African through romantic lyric.
 One way she expressed and shared this vision was through "To a Dark Girl", one of her more famous works of poetry.
 Creating an empowering aspect to African-American women features, Bennett's imagery and comparisons to queens are used to influence African-American women in embracing their blackness.
 Bennett admired African-American artists and they made her feel proud to be part of that community, despite experiencing judgement from whites in the past.

 Although homosexuality was heavily criticized at the time, it had become common for both homosexual and straight female poets to write of lesbianism, and this included Bennett.
 Female, African-American poets had never before written about this topic, and even though it was considered taboo then, she and many other poets inspired other women to follow in their footsteps several years later.